CanonicalLtd/canonical-kubernetes-third-party-integrations/cdk-rancher/README.md

 # Canonical Kubernetes with Rancher (cdk-rancher)

-This repository explains how to deploy Rancher 2.0alpha on Canonical Kubernetes.
+This repository explains how to deploy Rancher 2.0 GA release on Canonical Kubernetes.
+Rancher 2.0 is now out and fully supported.

-These steps are currently in alpha/testing phase and will most likely change.

 ### Index